ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 {: #strongswan-status}
 {: step}

-Once all the above setup is complete, you can check the status of the strongswan process in the strongswan vsi.
+After you complete the previous steps, check the status of the strongSwan process in the strongSwan VSI.

 1. Restart the strongSwan service.

     ```sh
     systemctl restart strongswan
     ```
     {: pre}

 1. Check the status of connections.
-    ```bash
+    ```sh
     ❯ strongswan status
       Security Associations (1 up, 0 connecting):
             all[1]: ESTABLISHED 59 minutes ago, 10.160.x.x[169.45.x.x]...169.61.x.x[169.61.x.x]